Konamiman/Nextor/docs/Nextor 3.0 User Manual.md

 The old Disk BASIC, now named simply Nextor BASIC, has been extended with new commands.
 Also, some of the existing commands have been improved.
 See _[3.6.
 Extensions to BASIC](#36-extensions-to-basic)_.

 ### 2.14.
+Enhanced NEXTOR.SYS

+The NEXTOR.SYS file has been improved in several ways in Nextor 3.
+To begin with, its version number is now 3.0 (or higher), matching the major version number of the Nextor kernel.

+Also, the resident code of NEXTOR.SYS is more compact than it was in Nextor 2, so slightly more free memory (TPA) is left for programs.

+Finally, when the DOS environment can't be loaded at boot time (because NEXTOR.SYS or COMMAND2.COM is missing or incompatible), Nextor will now print a proper error message (for example "Command interpreter not found" or "Incompatible DOS version") before falling back to the BASIC prompt, instead of failing silently.

+### 2.15.
 File mounting and disk emulation mode

-Since version 2.1 Nextor allows to mount disk image files in two ways:
+Since version 2.1 Nextor allows mounting disk image files in two ways:

-* Botting normally and mounting a disk image file in a drive.
-See [3.8.
-Mounting files](#38-mounting-files).
+* Booting normally and mounting a disk image file in a drive.
+See _[3.8.
+Mounting files](#38-mounting-files)_.

-* Booting in disk emulation mode, so the system boots in MSX-DOS 1 mode and uses a set disk image files (one at a time) as the boot device.
-See [3.9.
-Disk emulation mode](#39-disk-emulation-mode).
+* Booting in disk emulation mode, so the system boots in MSX-DOS 1 mode and uses a set of disk image files (one at a time) as the boot device.
+See _[3.9.
+Disk emulation mode](#39-disk-emulation-mode)_.

-### 2.15.
+### 2.16.
 The KILLDSKIO environment variable

 Since version 2.1.1 Nextor provides a mechanism to disable the BASIC commands `DSKI$` and `DSKO$`, which gives 512 extra bytes of free memory for the BASIC environment.
 This is achieved by creating an environment variable named `KILLDSKIO` with a value of `ON` (case-insensitive).

 Note that when `DSKI$` and `DSKO$` are disabled in this way the `DIRBUF` variable (&HF351), which holds the address of the 512 byte buffer where these commands read and write sectors, will have the same value as `SECBUF` (&HF34D), which is a generic sector buffer used internally by Nextor; and the same goes for `PATHNAM` (&HF33B), a buffer used by BASIC to parse pathnames for commands like `FILES`.
-This shouldn't be a problem in most cases, but for robustness it's recommended to use this feature only when that extra memory is abolutely necessary.
+This shouldn't be a problem in most cases, but for robustness it's recommended to use this feature only when that extra memory is absolutely necessary.

 ## 3. Using Nextor